saisiddharthnandhakumar/MGO_Project/README.md

 # MGO Customer Ticket Analysis

+## Introduction
 This was a University Project which I did along with my professor Dr.En Mao who is CAP certified.

-Began with an internship at the company and performed many tasks from software application testing on Android, ios, and windows, change requests, UI/UX design, and answering customer tickets.
+Began with an internship at the company and performed many tasks from
+- Software application testing on Android, ios, and windows
+- Form change requests
+- UI/UX design
+- Answering customer tickets.

 The issues I was curious about was why MyGovernmentOnline was receiving so many customer tickets over the phone and over feedback forms.
 I was not able to access phone records, but instead got the customer ticket data through the feedback forms.